woo-hacks/split-multiple-qty-product-on-add-to-cart/README.md

 >`Don't get overwhelmed!
 Most of the file in this repo is related to unit testing or integrated build`.

 <br/>
-<strong>Following files are all need to get this running : </strong>
+<strong>Following files are all that you need to get started : </strong>

 ```
 woo-split-multiple-qty-cart-item/